Holi: Vishnu

 Hiranyakashipu's own son, Prahlada, however, remained devoted to Vishnu.
 This infuriated Hiranyakashipu.
 He subjected Prahlada to cruel punishments, none of which affected the boy or his resolve to do what he thought was right.
 Finally, Holika, Prahlada's evil aunt, tricked him into sitting on a pyre with her.
 Holika was wearing a cloak that made her immune to injury from fire, while Prahlada was not.
 As the fire spread, the cloak flew from Holika and encased Prahlada, who survived while Holika burned.
 Vishnu, the god who appears as an avatar to restore Dharma in Hindu beliefs, took the form of Narasimha – half human and half lion (which is neither a human nor an animal), at dusk (when it was neither day nor night), took Hiranyakashyapu at a doorstep (which was neither indoors nor outdoors), placed him on his lap (which was neither land, water nor air), and then eviscerated and killed the king with his lion claws (which were neither a handheld weapon nor a launched weapon).

 The Holika bonfire and Holi signifies the celebration of the symbolic victory of good over evil, of Prahlada over Hiranyakashipu, and of the fire that burned Holika.

 Kama and Rati

 Among other Hindu traditions such as Shaivism and Shaktism, the legendary significance of Holi is linked to Shiva in yoga and deep meditation.
-Goddess Parvati wanting to bring back Shiva into the world, seeks help from the Hindu god of love called Kamadeva on Vasant Panchami.
+Goddess Parvati wanting to bring Shiva back into the world, seeks help from the Hindu god of love called Kamadeva on Vasant Panchami.
 The love god shoots arrows at Shiva, the yogi opens his third eye and burns Kama to ashes.
 This upsets both Kama's wife Rati (Kamadevi) and his own wife Parvati.
 Rati performs her own meditative asceticism for forty days, upon which Shiva understands, forgives out of compassion and restores the god of love.
-This return of the god of love, is celebrated on the 40th day after Vasant Panchami festival as Holi.
+This return of the god of love, is celebrated on the 40th day after the Vasant Panchami festival as Holi.
 The Kama legend and its significance to Holi has many variant forms, particularly in South India.